- Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, welcomed their first child to the world on May 6, 2019.

-Royal experts seem to contend that Markle will buck tradition, opting out of delivering the royal baby at the Lindo Wing at St. Mary’s in London — the same venue where Princess Diana and the Duchess of Cambridge, Kate Middleton, gave birth.
-Although Markle may elect to choose a maternity ward closer to her new home of Frogmore Cottage in Windsor, the Lindo Wing remains the most experienced facility in terms of privacy and protection.
+Meghan Markle, the Duchess of Sussex, delivered her first child, a boy, on May 6.
+Markle bucked royal tradition, opting out of delivering the royal baby at the Lindo Wing at St. Mary’s Hospital in London — the same venue where Princess Diana and the Duchess of Cambridge, Kate Middleton, gave birth.
+Instead, the birth was a private affair, and both mother and son are recuperating at home at Frogmore Cottage in Windsor.

 The Cost of Having a Baby in the UK vs. in the US: $9,700 vs. $22,000